New World Pictures: Affiliation agreement with Fox, acquisition by News Corporation, and transfer to Disney

-Later that year Brandon Tartikoff, who helped NBC out of its ratings doldrums in the 1980s in his former role as President of Entertainment at NBC, joined New World Communications in an executive position; concurrently, New World acquired Tartikoff's production company Moving Target Productions.
+Later that year, Brandon Tartikoff, who helped NBC out of its ratings doldrums in the 1980s in his former role as President of Entertainment at NBC, joined New World Communications in an executive position; concurrently, New World acquired Tartikoff's production company Moving Target Productions.
 New World also acquired the remaining interest in Genesis Entertainment, which expanded upon New World's production assets into television distribution (Genesis has subsequently renamed New World-Genesis Distribution following the closure of the purchase).
 After New World took over Moving Target Productions, the production company was renamed to MT2 Services.
 In 1995, Stone Stanley Productions was signed an exclusive agreement with New World Entertainment.

-1995 saw the acquisitions of Cannell Entertainment and entertainment magazine Premiere.
+1995 also saw the acquisitions of Cannell Entertainment and entertainment magazine Premiere.

 In May 1996, New World sold WVTM and KNSD to NBC Television Stations for $425 million.

-On July 17, 1996, Fox parent News Corporation announced that it would acquire the remainder of New World Communications for $2.48 billion in stock.
-When the merger with News Corporation was finalized on January 22, 1997, New World's television production and distribution arms folded into 20th Century Fox Television and 20th Television, respectively and the former New World television stations were transferred into its Fox Television Stations subsidiary, turning the former group's twelve Fox affiliates into owned-and-operated stations of the network, joining WGHP and WBRC.
+On July 17, 1996, Fox parent News Corporation announced it would acquire the remainder of New World Communications for $2.48 billion in stock.
+When the merger with News Corporation was finalized on January 22, 1997, New World's television production and distribution arms folded into 20th Century Fox Television and 20th Television, respectively and the former New World television stations were transferred into its Fox Television Stations subsidiary, turning the former group's 12 Fox affiliates into owned-and-operated stations of the network, joining WGHP and WBRC.
 The New World Animation and Marvel Films Animation libraries were acquired by Saban Entertainment and Fox Kids Worldwide (in turn acquired by Disney through its 2001 purchase of Fox Family Worldwide) following News Corporation's acquisition of New World.

-As part of the acquisition of 21st Century Fox by The Walt Disney Company, the copyrights to the New World library were transferred to TFCF America, Inc., a subsidiary of The Walt Disney Company, effective March 15, 2019, while the New World holding companies remained with Fox Corporation.
+As part of the acquisition of 21st Century Fox by The Walt Disney Company, the New World library was transferred to TFCF America, Inc., a subsidiary of The Walt Disney Company, effective March 20, 2019, while the New World holding companies remained with Fox Corporation.

-Former New World–owned television stations
+Legacy

+New World is noted for the number of its cult movies it distributed.
+Filmink have argued "in the history of Hollywood, few studios are as beloved by fans as Corman era New World."